LanKuDot/game_modules/CircularScrollingList/README.md

 * **Box Position Curve**: The curve specifying the passive position of the box
   * X axis: The major position of the box, which is mapped to [-1, 1] (from the smallest value to the largest value).
   * Y axis: The factor of the passive position.
-One unit equals to an half of moving range.

   For example, in the vertical mode, the major position is the y position and the passive position is the x position: \
   <img src="./ReadmeData~/list_position_vertical_curve_explain.png" width=700px /> \